Pilots Are a Governance Requirement

 -

-Do governance constraints withstand real operational pressure?
+Do the governance boundaries survive real operational pressure?

 -